UnbanTwin/text-based-game/README.md

-# A text based game
+# A text based game.
 By Sam and Jake